worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 - [ ] Zip the entire reproducibility package folder, preparing it for final archiving and sharing.
 - [ ] Determine the public accessibility of the data:
   - [ ] If all data can be shared publicly, include the data files in the zip package.
-  - [ ] If there are restrictions on data sharing, clearly describe these restrictions according to the protocols listed [here](https://worldbankgroup.sharepoint.com/sites/WBPRWP/SitePages/PublishingPages/Reproducibility-1688128680253.aspx#1.-reproducibility-package-submission).
   - [ ] If the data source specifies it, include a link to the data license description in the field License URL.
 - [ ] Ensure the readme file is in PDF format; if it is not, convert it to PDF and include only this version in the package.
+Name it: `README.pdf`.
 - [ ] Check if the package includes a license:
   - [ ] If not present, add a Modified BSD3 license, available [here](https://opensource.org/license/bsd-3-clause/).
   - [ ] Start the license with: "Copyright (year), Author1, Author2, Author3, ..." followed by the complete license text.

-For full instructions on preparing metadata and the publication process, refer to the document [here](./Metadata_Instruction/markdown_schema_v7.pdf).
+For full instructions on preparing metadata and the publication process, refer to the document [here](https://github.com/dime-worldbank/prwp-reproducibility-int/blob/main/Metadata_Instruction/markdown_schema_v7.pdf) (internal link).

 ## 11. Publish package to reproducibility.worldbank.org

-- [ ] Draft the catalog entry on QA and have it reviewed by Maria.
+- [ ] Draft the catalog entry on QA and have it reviewed by the reproducibility initiative TTL.
-- [ ] If approved, send it to Matthew.
-- [ ] After Matthew's approval, publish the package to production and request a DOI from Thijs.
-- [ ] Update the GitHub repo status and note any pending issues.

 ## 12. Send reproducibility report and package in RRR

-- [ ] Mer/Luise send the finalized report and package back to the author, including any pending issues.
+- [ ] Send the finalized report and package back to the authors, including any pending issues.
-- [ ] Clarify with authors about implementing optional suggestions before publication.
+- [ ] Clarify with authors about implementing optional suggestions before the publication of their paper in PRWP.
 If changes are to be made, a revised report must be prepared after resubmission.

 ## 13. Update the status of the review and add additional information in the GH dashboard

 - [ ] After a package is published and sent to the authors, update its status to `Published with missings` or `Done`
-    - `Published with missings`: in case it's still pending to update the thumbnail and include the paper DOI and URL.
+    - `Published with missings`: in case it's still pending to update the thumbnail and include the paper DOI, URL, and PRWP number.
 This will be applicable for most cases.
 If the thumbnail is pending to be updated, add the label `Pending in RRR: thumbnail`.
 If the data is pending publication, add the label `Pending in RRR: data`.
     - `Done`: in case the package is finalized and there is no missing information in the entry.
 - [ ] Add the total time spent on the review.
 This should include everyone's time, including the coordinators, interns, and all team members.
 - [ ] If missing, add the total number of submissions the review took.
-- [ ] Add any other missing information such as the run and reproducibility status and any any labels.
+- [ ] Add any other missing information such as the run and reproducibility status and any labels.

 # Special cases